Care Tips for Boots and Shoes

 For suede boots or shoes, once you’ve cleaned the salt stains off, brush them with a stiff suede brush to keep the suede looking its best.
 For really stubborn stains, you can use something hard to rub them off, like a nail file.

 The key to keeping your footwear looking great is maintenance, maintenance, maintenance.
 So always resole or re-heel those shoes or boots before they're beyond repair.

 From time to time, it's a good idea to re-apply the leather or suede protector to your boots to keep them as well protected as possible.

 If your boots or shoes get wet, newspaper is what you need.
-Simply stuff your wet footwear with it and put them somewhere away from direct heat to dry.
+Simply stuff them with it and put somewhere out of direct heat to dry.

 To keep the shape of your boots, when you're not wearing them, you can use wooden boot stuffers, but stuffing them with newspaper or wine bottles works just as well (and saves you money).

 If your shoes or boots get a little 'fragrant', here are a few easy ways to get them fresh-smelling again: replace the insoles, stick your shoes in a plastic bag and pop them in the freezer overnight (yep, really) or place dryer sheets in them for several hours after wearing.

 Before you store your boots after the winter, make sure to clean them thoroughly, again ideally with BootRescue wipes, so the salt won't cause permanent damage.